 The Vermont Legislature (General Assembly) is bicameral - the Senate and the House of Representatives.
 The one hundred-fifty members of the House of Representatives are elected every two years.
 Each represents approximately 3,500 citizens.
-The thirty senators are also elected every two years.
-Senatorial districts are made up of one or more counties, so that each senator represents an approximately equal number of residents (17,000-18,000).
+The thirty senators are also elected every two years from 16 single and multi-member senate districts.
+The districts largely correspond to the boundaries of the state's 14 counties with adjustments so that each senator represents an approximately equal number of residents (17,000-18,000).